Bad Choice Road: Plot

-Jimmy McGill and Mike Ehrmantraut are still wandering the desert.
-Jimmy finally gets a signal on his cell phone and calls an anxious Kim Wexler, Jimmy tells Kim he's okay.

-Jimmy and Mike arrive at a truck stop where Tyrus Kitt and Victor pick them up.
+Jimmy McGill and Mike Ehrmantraut arrive at a truck stop where Tyrus Kitt and Victor pick them up.
 Jimmy posts Lalo Salamanca's bail and Lalo is released.
 As Mike and Jimmy agreed, Jimmy tells Lalo his car broke down and he walked alone cross-country so he would not risk losing the money.
-Lalo tells Jimmy he plans to avoid police and prosecutors by returning to Mexico.
+Lalo tells Jimmy he plans to avoid prosecution by returning to Mexico.

 Kim tends to Jimmy's sunburn and bruises and he tells her the same story he told Lalo.
-Kim realizes he is lying when she sees that Jimmy saved his bullet-pierced coffee mug.
+Kim realizes he is lying when she sees Jimmy's bullet-pierced coffee mug.

 Mike reports to Gus Fring, who realizes Juan Bolsa arranged the attack on Jimmy to protect Gus' business.
 Mike tells Gus that Nacho Varga wants to stop working as Gus' informant, but Gus refuses to release a valuable asset.

 Jimmy ends a day of convalescence early to deal with a client.
-Kim tells him she knows he is lying about his desert trip and will be ready to listen when he decides to tell the truth.
+Kim tells him she knows he is lying and will be ready to listen when he decides to tell the truth.
 Kim quits Schweikart and Cokely, handing over the Mesa Verde account and keeping her pro bono clients.
-As she departs, she takes the bottle stopper she previously kept as a souvenir.
+As she departs, she takes the tequila bottle stopper she previously kept as a souvenir.

 Jimmy tells Mike he is experiencing post-traumatic stress.
 Mike tells Jimmy it will pass with time.
-When Jimmy questions the events that brought them to the desert, Mike says they both made choices, good and bad, so they have to live with the consequences.
+When Jimmy questions the events that brought them to the desert, Mike says they both made choices, good and bad, and must live with the consequences.

-Lalo says goodbye to Hector Salamanca and has Nacho bring him to the pickup site where Jimmy received Lalo's bail money.
-Instead of waiting for the Cousins to arrive, Lalo searches for Jimmy's car.
+Lalo says goodbye to Hector Salamanca and has Nacho bring him to the desert pickup site.
+Instead of waiting for the Cousins, he decides to search for Jimmy's car.
 After finding it, he tells Nacho to drive back to Albuquerque.

-Jimmy and Kim argue about Kim quitting S&C. Mike calls Jimmy to warn him of Lalo's imminent arrival, and tells him to leave his phone on but hidden so Mike can listen.
-As Lalo questions Jimmy, Mike keeps a sniper rifle trained on Lalo from a nearby roof.
-Lalo has Jimmy repeat the story of his desert walk, then reveals he found Jimmy's car, which is riddled with bullets.
+At home, Jimmy and Kim argue about Kim quitting S&C. Mike calls Jimmy to warn him of Lalo's imminent arrival and tells Jimmy to keep his cell phone on but hidden.
+As Mike listens in and trains a sniper rifle on Lalo from a nearby roof, Lalo has Jimmy repeat the story of his desert walk, then reveals he found Jimmy's car, which was riddled with bullet holes.
 Kim tells Lalo that passersby probably shot at the car for fun and berates him for not trusting Jimmy.
-Lalo seems satisfied and departs.
+Seemingly satisfied, Lalo departs.
 He tells Nacho to drive to Mexico, but not the original pickup site.